-Since the adoption of the restrictive law, Serbia has been considering potential amendments to make the law WTO compliant.
+The EU Directive was used as a general framework in preparing the amended law in May of 2018.
 Namely, it would create a mechanism that would allow for a scientific risk assessment of applications to import or grow GE crops and products.
-The current proposal being considered would establish a general framework for regulating biotechnology and adopt several by-laws to cover the use of GE products in closed systems, the placement of GE products on the market, labeling and traceability, authorized laboratories, packaging, transportation, and other related issues.
+The proposal would establish a general framework for regulating biotechnology and adopt several by-laws to cover the use of GE products in closed systems, the placement of GE products on the market, labeling and traceability, authorized laboratories, packaging, transportation, and other related issues.
 There also would be changes in terminology to the four existing by-laws.

 There has been strong political resistance to make any changes to the current law.
-Until 2018, over 110 Serbian cities and municipalities have signed the so-called "Declaration on GEOs" calling for a ban on GE products in their municipalities.
-Serbia also has signed the "Danube Soya Association" declaration to promote non-GE soy cultivation and processing in the Danube region of Europe.
-Danube Soya Association http://www.donausoja.org/en-en is an international non-profit association based in Vienna, Austria which was founded in 2012, whose main members are farmers, agricultural traders, feed companies, major retailers, and green organizations.
-The association's intention is to promote sustained GE-free soya bean cultivation in Europe.
+Until 2019, over 140 Serbian cities and municipalities have signed the so-called "Declaration on GEOs" calling for a ban on GE products in their municipalities.
+Serbia has also signed the "Danube Soya Association" declaration to promote non-GE soy cultivation and processing in the Danube region of Europe.

-In Serbia, a number of new civil society groups have appeared sponsoring anti-GE crop campaigns.
-The number of these anti-biotech public events and the level of media coverage dealing with the agricultural biotechnology issue have increased over the last 3-5 years.
-Consequently, agricultural biotechnology remains extremely unpopular in Serbia, and it is this angle that is typically covered by the press.
+Several new civil society groups have appeared sponsoring anti-GE crop campaigns in the last few years.
+The number of public events and the level of media coverage dealing with the agricultural biotechnology issue have increased over the last 3-5 years.
+However, agricultural biotechnology remains extremely unpopular in Serbia - and it is this angle that is typically covered by the press.
 Several political organizations on the extremes of the political spectrum have also taken up the issue of genetic engineering, hoping to use it to fuel anti-EU and U.S. sentiments.
-Both the Green Party and right-wing groups have representatives in the Serbian Parliament and are vocal opponents of lifting the current ban on GE products and crops.

-Serbia's agriculture experts believe that the country's competitive advantage can be realized by seeking a premium for high quality "natural" or "organic" products rather than competing on volume.
-Thus, there is concern about the potential market consequences of adopting pro-GE policies as well as a strong bias against GE products as somehow being "unnatural."
-Additionally, Serbian politicians and the public remain misinformed about GE products and view them as potentially dangerous.
+Both the Green Party and right-wing groups have representatives in the Serbian Parliament and are very vocal opponents of lifting the current ban on GE products and crops.
+Serbia's agriculture experts believe that the country's competitive advantage is to provide high quality "natural" or "organic" products.
+Serbian politicians and the general public remain misinformed about GE products and view them as potentially dangerous.